cascade.network

 What is Cascade Network?

-We explore possibilities to support the communication of community wisdom through emphasising traditional creative practices and designing explorative workshops with emerging technologies like Mixed Reality, Web VR and network technology.
-Artistic community workshops use 360 video, binaural audio recording, photogrammetry and experimental interactive solutions towards documenting stories, intangible culture and oral tradition with techniques that emphasise embodied communication and the land.
+We have run explorative workshops with Mixed Reality, 360 video and binaural sound and network technologies.
+Artistic community workshops bring together experimental interactive solutions towards documenting stories, intangible culture and oral tradition in ways that centre embodied communication and the land.

 Beginnings